 (801) 530-6800 or (800) 530-5090

-The State Labor Commission provides information to employers and employees regarding workers compensation, sexual harassment/discrimination, wage/hours issues, wage claims, workplace safety, etc. It also has a forms for starting various claims and provides links to other legal and labor related resources.
+The State Labor Commission provides information to employers and employees regarding workers compensation, sexual harassment/discrimination, wage/hours issues, wage claims, workplace safety, etc. Their WEBSITE also has forms for starting various claims and provides links to other legal and labor related resources.

 UTAH STATE LAW LIBRARY